CityPay Elements

 awaitReady(): Promise<void>

 Waits for the iframe’s MessageChannel handshake before interaction.
+It indicates the iframe is ready, not that the customer has completed the form.

 Use Case 1: Late Payment Surcharge